danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions3.md

 The other options are incorrect:

-- B would be importing from Kafka to the source system and then from HDFS to Kafka, which is the wrong direction.
+- 2 would be importing from Kafka to the source system and then from HDFS to Kafka, which is the wrong direction.
-- C and D use the same connector type twice, which doesn't make sense for moving data from a source to Kafka to a sink.
+- 3 and 4 use the same connector type twice, which doesn't make sense for moving data from a source to Kafka to a sink.

 ## Question 28